We all know that motherhood doesn’t come with a manual.

 “You’ve got this.” - Laura

 You really do, mama.

-And if you’re ready to start implementing some self-care for you and your partner, check out 12 postpartum sex tips from real moms.
+And if you’re ready to start implementing some self-care for you and your partner, check out 12 postnatal sex tips from real mums.

 Or how about 10 wine-free self-care tips for solo moments?